 |Category||Risk and Impact||Mitigating Actions|

-|Compliance||Failure to protect the company’s corporate brand and reputation leading to damage to the company’s reputation with our customers, shareholders, investors, suppliers resulting in an inability to retain and grow revenue, profitability and loss of public support for Group activities.||On a continuing basis the Group invests in maintaining its Corporate Brand and reputation.
-It monitors its brand position through reputational tracking.
+|The risk of failing to protect the company’s corporate brand and reputation leading to damage to the company’s reputation with our customers, shareholders, investors, suppliers resulting in an inability to retain and grow revenue, profitability and a loss of public support for some of the company’s’ activities.||On an annual basis the Group invests in maintaining its business and corporate brand and reputation.
+It monitors its brand position through reputational tracking agencies.
 The Group consistently supports local community events in its heartland and engages openly with the communities with which it interacts.|

-|Financial||Failure to provide adequate banking facilities to meet business needs and to manage interest rate and foreign exchange exposure resulting in higher funding costs and an inability to finance the implementation of the strategic plan or maintain liquidity to meet future commitments or provide funds to deal with unplanned events.||Group Treasury is responsible for the day to day treasury activities across the Group including the placing of specific derivatives.
-The Board has approved a Treasury policy which defines how Treasury activities are managed.
+|The risk of the failure to provide adequate banking facilities to meet refinancing and business needs and the failure to manage interest rate and foreign exchange exposure.
+It is vital that sufficient funding is provided at an appropriate cost to finance the strategic plan, maintain liquidity to meet future commitments and to provide contingency against unplanned events.||Group Treasury is responsible for the day to day treasury activities across the Group including the placing of specific derivatives.
+The Board has approved a Treasury policy which defines how Treasury activities are managed across the Group.
 The Group takes a risk averse position when deciding foreign exchange and interest rate policy.
-Certain natural economic hedges exist within the Group and the policy is to match and hedge foreign currencies, on a net basis, across the businesses.
-To ensure stability of cash outflows and manage interest rate risk, the policy is to maintain at least 50% of debt at fixed rate.
-At March 2016, the Group had €150 million of Revolving Credit facilities in place, none of which was drawn.
+Certain natural economic hedges exist within the Group and the Group policy is to match and hedge the currencies across the businesses.
+In order to ensure stability of cash outflows and hence manage interest rate risk, the Group has a policy of maintaining at least 50 per cent of its debt at fixed rate.
+At FY18 year end the Group had €150 million of Revolving Credit facilities in place, none of which was drawn.
 In the past year Group Treasury has been involved in putting non-recourse project finance in place for wind farms which will become an important source of funds for the Group in the future.
-Financial instruments are used to manage interest rates, foreign currency exposure and other financial risks.
+Financial instruments are used to manage interest rate and financial risk.
 The Group does not engage in speculative activity and the treasury operating policy is risk averse.|

 This could be caused by: